mosaicml/llm-foundry/README.md

 pip install -e ".[gpu-flash2]"  # or `pip install -e .` if no NVIDIA GPU.
 # Note: Currently, `pip install -e ".[gpu-flash2]"` installs Flash Attention v2 and `pip install -e ".[gpu]"` installs Flash Attention v1.
-#       However once the support for Flash Attention v1 is removed, both of these commands will install Flash Attention v2
+#       However, once the support for Flash Attention v1 is removed, both of these commands will install Flash Attention v2
 ```

 ### TransformerEngine and amp_fp8 support